CodingNinjaXtreme/Coding-Projects/README.md

 # 🎓 CodingNinjaXtreme: Beginner Python Projects

-Welcome to a collection of beginner-friendly Python games and mini-projects, built with ❤️ by a young coder!
+Welcome to a collection of beginner-friendly Python games and mini-projects, built by a young coder!
 Whether you're just starting or exploring game development with Python, these projects offer fun, hands-on experience with real code.

 Some games are original, others are inspired by YouTube tutorials — perfect for tinkering, learning, and leveling up your skills.